dcunited001/dcunited001.github.io/_pages/writing.md

 of quasi-religion.
 It's called Oneirontology from the wordstem *Oneiro*, which implies dreaming.
 Perhaps I specify that Oneirism is something more along the lines of philosophy in practice than a religion.
-Another idea would be for augmented self-improvement through cognition, as I've outlined in my
+Another idea would be for augmenting self-improvement through cognition, as I've outlined in my
 [Directive Cognitive Expansion](/posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.html)
 article.
 The idea there is to empower people by training them to use